 True Community is Jerry Bridge’s 3rd revision of his intensely practical biblical theology of fellowship/caring/community.
-This is the fruit of a lifetime not only of studying a teaching on this important topic, but living it out in his 60+ year ministry at The Navigators.
+This is the fruit of a lifetime of studying and teaching on this important topic, and living it out in his 60+ year ministry at The Navigators.
 The first chapter is 8 pages short.
-You can easily read it in 5-7 minutes in the Resource Center copy while waiting in the church lobby for your child to finish their Trinity Music Academy lesson, before Sunday School, or before Midweek Bible Study.
+You can easily read it in 5-7 minutes.

 I would like to share with you the four main lessons from the first chapter.

 1. True christian community “goes much deeper than sharing common goals . . . (it) is first of all a sharing of the common life of Christ” (10).
 What does this mean?
 Read the rest of the chapter and book to find out!

 2. True christian community includes working together to glorify God by “the promotion of the gospel and the building up of believers” (12).

 You may have heard before that Trinity Baptist Church exists to “proclaim the love of Jesus in the power of the Spirit for the glory of God.”
 However, this book highlights that you and I can do that TOGETHER.
 Working to share Jesus’ love through actions and words with your neighbor or coworker might sound like the hard work that it is.